TheManeeter/simple-java-calculator/README.md

 # Simple Java Calculator
-A simple calculator coded in java.
+A simple console calculator coded in java.

 This is a fairly simple calculator that can multiply, divide, add, and subtract.